younata/coz-e/src/build_log/chapter_5.md

 - Don't worry about getting the fiberglass all smooth near the front of the upper longeron (forward of where F-28 will get installed): it gets cut off in chapter 7.
 In fact, you don't even have to glass those first few inches.

+## Installing the Lower Longerons

+Once the lower longerons are installed installed, the plans state to build 2 plugs for the electrical channel.
+I built these plugs much earlier - before I had done the first glassing of the fuselage sides.
+These plugs are made, per plans, out of 2 identical sloped pieces of 3/4" last-a-foam.
+These foam pieces serve as a mold.
+I wrapped them in packing tape and then glassed them with 1 play of BID.

 ## Log

 - 2022-06-05, 2022-06-06 - 3D printed FJD jigs & FJA template jig.